mo4dawg/mo4dawg.github.io/_posts/2016-07-11-yep-another-running-injury.md

 - running
 published: true
 ---
-Well, I've done it again, another set of running injuries.
-I have in recent years developed a pattern of spurious soft tissue injuries whenever I put in a good effort.
+Well, I've done it again, another set of running injuries.  &nsbr; I have in recent years developed a pattern of spurious soft tissue injuries whenever I put in a good effort.
 This time around I was more careful so as a result I made it most of the past year injury free.
 My symptoms are a series of nagging issues particularly with my left leg.
 With running injuries I always ask myself what is the source?
 Why did the injury occur now?

 Last year I bought a pair of Brooks running shoes that I can certainly put the blame on for my issues including a knee and Achilles tendon issues.
 So I immediately dropped that pair of shoes and went back to my standby brand, Asics.
 I got super lucky.
 I bought a pair of Asics Gel Kayano 21 at the Nordstrom Anniversary Sale with my employee discount.
 This was a great pair of shoes.
 So after my half marathon a couple weeks ago I knew it was time for them to be retired.
 But now Asics had replaced them with the next iteration, Gel Kayano 22.
 Ugh, why do they do that?
 But a quick Google search found the 21s!
 I was able to get them through Amazon from a store in Texas.
 The price was good and I was pumped to get them.